 The Range field indicates the range of the target relative to the sensing receiver in units of millimeters.
 This

-field is present if Range Axis Present field is set in Axis Present field, and not present otherwise.
+field is present if Range Axis Present field is set to 1 in Axis Present field, and not present otherwise.

 P104L18

-This field is present if Range Axis Present field is set in Axis Present field, and not present otherwise.
+This field is present if Range Axis Present field is set to 1 in Axis Present field, and not present otherwise.

 P104L21

 The Azimuth field indicates the Azimuth of the target relative to the sensing receiver in units of (360/2048)º.
-This field is present if Azimuth Axis Present field is set in Axis Present field, and not present
+This field is present if Azimuth Axis Present field is set to 1 in Axis Present field, and not present

 otherwise.